 Both Democratic and Republican White Houses have proclaimed CHARACTER COUNTS!
 Week the third week of October.
 A bipartisan group of U.S. Senators maintains the Congressional CHARACTER COUNTS!
 Working Group.
 And countless mayors and governors have endorsed CHARACTER COUNTS! and its local activities.

-Anyone can be a community advocate for character education and can be a good role model, but membership in the Coalition entails specific commitments.
+Anyone can be a community advocate for character education and can be a good role model, but membership entails specific commitments.
 As an alliance of hundreds of organizations, CHARACTER COUNTS! serves as a clearinghouse of programs and publications in the field of values education.
-Members of the Coalition benefit from this vast resource, as well as from networking opportunities at periodic conferences.
+Members benefit from this vast resource, as well as from networking opportunities at periodic conferences.
 More on membership »